 The idea that we have a soul that exists beyond the death of the body and is either tormented in hell or rewarded in heaven immediately following the body’s demise is not sound biblical teaching.
 These things do not exist.

 The earliest Christian writing to contain overtly pagan ideas about the afterlife was the Apocalypse of Peter, a Christian text of the 2nd century AD.
-These fake prophetic visions contain detailed descriptions of hell that come right out of the Sibylline Oracles of Greek mythology.
+These fake prophetic visions contain detailed descriptions of hell that parallel the Sibylline Oracles of Greek mythology.
 Considered to have been written between AD 125 and 15o, it takes the form of a nekyia (a ritual in which ghosts are called up to be questioned about the future).3

 Intended for a simple, unsophisticated audience, hell is described in detail with different kinds of torment depending on the offense of the sinner4, as follows:

 - Blasphemers are hanged by the tongue.
 Women who “adorn” themselves for the purpose of adultery, are hung by the hair over a bubbling mire and the men who had adulterous relationships with them are hung by their feet, with their heads in the mire next to them.
 Murderers and those who give consent to murder are set in a pit of creeping things that torment them.

 - Men who take on the role of women in a sexual way, and lesbians, are “driven” up a great cliff by punishing angels and are “cast off” to the bottom.
 Then they are forced up again, over and over, ceaselessly, to their doom.

 - Women who have abortions are set in a lake formed from the blood and gore from all the other punishments, up to their necks.
 They are also tormented by the spirits of their unborn children, who shoot a “flash of fire” into their eyes.
 (Those unborn children are “delivered to a care-taking” angel by whom they are educated, and “made to grow up.”)